What Is a Trade School & Is It Right for You?

 What Is Trade School?

 Before making any sort of decision, it helps to know more about what trade school is and the purpose it serves.
-Trade schools are also known as technical or vocational schools and have a focus on teaching students skills for specific careers.
+Trade schools are also known as technical or vocational schools and have a focus on teaching skills for specific careers.

 The Difference Between Trade School and College

 Trade schools and colleges also differ as far as the learning environment they offer.
 Typically, students at traditional universities spend large amounts of time in classrooms or lecture halls.
-Trade school programs also feature classroom learning, but they offer a hands-on component where students can train in labs.18
+Trade school programs also feature classroom learning but they offer a hands-on component where students can train in labs.18

 Potential Career Paths With Trade School